Papa John's founder John Schnatter kicked out of his office

 Papa John's founder is physically out at the pizza chain.

-A special committee of the board of directors met on Sunday to discuss its founder John Schnatter.
+A special committee of the board of directors met on Sunday to discuss its founder John Schnatter, who resigned his chairmanship last week after making racist comments.
 The board decided to kick him out of his office at Papa John's headquarters in Louisville, Kentucky.

 Papa John's (PZZA) also announced that Schnatter will "cease all media appearances, and not make any further statements to the media regarding the company, its business or employees," the company said in a statement.
 Papa John's announced Friday it would remove Schnatter's image from its marketing materials.